devptyagi/DSAPractice/README.md

 * Delete the head of Doubly linked list
 * Delete the tail of Doubly linked list
 * Reverse doubly linked list
 * Print Doubly linked list

+## Stack

+* Implementation of stack using Array
+* Implementation of stack using Linked List